Sleepytale Logo

 Mimo says, wait, peas.

-He scoops them into a little bowl.
+He chases them in slow, bouncy hops and scoops them into a little bowl.

 Thank you, peas.

-At the tomatoes, Mimo makes a tomato joke.
+At the tomatoes, Mimo makes a joke.

 Knock-knock, says Mimo.